 One Degree, A WORLD of possibilities

-The Physics track is intended for students who intend to pursue a career researching and teaching physics or related fields, as well as for students who want to get a general physics undergraduate degree with plans to branch out into careers that require technical and analytical skills.
+The Physics track is intended for students who wish to pursue a career researching and teaching physics or related fields, as well as for students who want to get a general physics undergraduate degree with plans to branch out into careers that require technical and analytical skills.

 Engineering Physics Track